alexch/codelikethis/public/lessons/learn_to_code_with_javascript/logic.md

 # The Tragedy of the Equal Sign

 * a single equal sign means ASSIGNMENT
-  * `name = "Alice"` -- "assign the variable 'name' to the value 'Alice'"
+  * `name = "Alice"` -- "assign the value 'Alice' to the variable 'name'"
 * two equal signs means COMPARISON
   * `name == "Alice"` -- "does the variable 'name' contain the string 'Alice'?"